ReliSA/STePSEnHECs-PaCt/catalogue/2_2_makes_four_eyes.md

 <ul>
     <li><b>Quick consultation</b>
     <ul>
         <li><b><i>Divide the work.</i></b> Although we hold the principle that all work is seen through four eyes this does not mean that everyone has to look at everything equally thorough.
 Therefore agree with your colleagues who will go into depth for which sections of the work, and who will form an opinion in a more limited time box.
-Moreover, uncovering the metrics (see [Whodunnit? - Using metrics in a fair way](Whodunnit.md)), can be done in one effort by one person.
+Moreover, uncovering the metrics (see [Whodunnit?](Whodunnit.md)), can be done in one effort by one person.
         </li>
         <li><b><i>A workable deadline.</i></b> As a rule of thumb: if you are completely focused, you could grade approximately 20-25 students a day.
 If you do more you will probably get less efficient.
 Take this into account, together with some leeway relative to the deadline for entering the grades in the system, when agreeing on the date for meeting in person with your colleagues.
         </li>